leamaljk/leamaljk/README.md

 	<code><img width="50" src="https://user-images.githubusercontent.com/25181517/183423507-c056a6f9-1ba8-4312-a350-19bcbc5a8697.png" alt="Python" title="Python"/></code>
 </div>

+___

 Whether it's bringing a designer's vision to life with front-end technologies or architecting robust back-end systems, I'm always up for the challenge.
-I'm particularly fascinated by the power of JavaScript frameworks like React and Vue.js to create dynamic user interfaces, as well as the capabilities of Node.js and Express for server-side solutions.
+I'm particularly fascinated by the power of JavaScript frameworks like **React** and **Vue.js** to create dynamic user interfaces, as well as the capabilities of **Node.js** and **Express** for server-side solutions.

-On the database side, I am well-versed in both SQL with PostgreSQL and NoSQL with MongoDB, ensuring that the data layer of the applications I work on is as performant and scalable as the rest.
+On the database side, I am well-versed in both SQL with **PostgreSQL** and NoSQL with **MongoDB**, ensuring that the data layer of the applications I work on is as performant and scalable as the rest.

-When not coding, I'm often exploring new technologies, dabbling in UI/UX design with tools like Figma, or honing my skills in C# and Python for more structured and object-oriented approaches to problem-solving.
+When not coding, I'm often exploring new technologies, dabbling in **UI/UX** design with tools like **Figma**, or honing my skills in **C#** and **Python** for more structured and object-oriented approaches to problem-solving.

-Feel free to reach out to me for collaborations, tech talks, or just to exchange knowledge on the latest web development trends!
+*Feel free to reach out to me for collaborations, tech talks, or just to exchange knowledge on the latest web development trends!*